1755-95. Born in Lymington, Hampshire, where his father was a businessman, he was the elder brother of Rear-Admiral Thomas Rogers.

 On 2 December Rogers was promoted commander of the prize sloop General Monk, which had been the American General Washington of 18 guns, manning it with a crew of one hundred and ten officers and hands.
 Over the next eighteen months he captured upwards of sixty enemy vessels, the prize money for which later allowed him to purchase the estate of St. Austin’s in Boldre, near Lymington, from Captain Hamond.
 However, on 8 April 1782 he was badly wounded in the foot and captured once more during a thirty minute engagement with the well-manned privateer Hyder Ali 18 of Cape May, an action which saw his lieutenant and sailing master slain in addition to another seven men killed and twenty-nine wounded.
 He was again exchanged and returned to England in September after landing at Holyhead, but the wound consigned him to the use of crutches for two years and left him disabled for at least another five years thereafter.

 In May 1783 he commissioned the new Speedy 14 for service in the North Sea, being engaged in anti-smuggling operations off the Humber and impounding up to twenty ships before paying her off in January 1787.
 During this period he took a cottage in Great Yarmouth and was often visited by his friend, the future King William IV, whilst on one occasion he faced down a mob with a drawn sword when arresting a deserter.
-On 1 December 1787 he was posted captain by Lord Howe, the first lord of the Admiralty, and from the end of July 1790 to early December he served as flag-captain aboard the newly commissioned Prince 98 to Rear-Admiral Sir John Jervis during the Nookta Sound dispute.
+On 1 December 1787 he was posted captain by Lord Howe, the first lord of the Admiralty, it having been intended that he would become flag-captain to Rear-Admiral Sir John Jervis aboard the Hannibal 74 as a result of the Dutch Armament, and from the end of July 1790 to early December he served as flag-captain aboard the newly commissioned Prince 98 to Jervis during the Spanish Armament.
 Sadly in the same year he lost £2,000 of his fortune when his bank crashed.

 Rogers commissioned the frigate Quebec 32 in June 1793 with a largely volunteer crew, and spent the next few months in the Downs squadron under the orders of Rear Admiral John MacBride, whose flag he briefly flew.
 Whilst serving off Dunkirk he was often sent ashore to liaise with the Duke of York at the head of a British army engaged in the Flanders Campaign, and he also landed with some fifty men to attempt the conveyance of arms into Nieuport when that town was besieged by a French army.
 Having succeeded in this task he then joined an attack upon the French positions.
 It had long been Rogers’ intention to join Vice-Admiral Sir John Jervis’ expedition to the Leeward Islands however, and when this officer demanded his services a dispute arose with Macbride who expressed some disappointment at losing such a brilliant officer.
 After Jervis’ entreaties to the prime minister, William Pitt, it was agreed to release Rogers and the Quebec to the West Indies.